Create and Deploy data loss prevention policies

 This section dives more deeply into the three types of controls you'll use in concert to manage your policies in production.
 Remember you can change any of these at any time, not just during policy creation.

 Three axes of deployment management

 There are three axes you can use to control the policy deployment process, the scope, the state of the policy and the actions.
-You should always take an incremental approach to deploying a policy, starting from the least impactful/test mode through to full enforcement.
+You should always take an incremental approach to deploying a policy, starting from the least impactful/simulation mode through to full enforcement.

 Recommended deployment control configurations

 |When your policy state is||Your policy scope can be||Impact of policy actions|

 |Run the policy in simulation mode||Policy scope of locations can be narrow or broad||- You can configure any action - No user impact from configured actions - Admin sees alerts and can track activities|